aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 The animals have a chance to possess spell-casting abilities dependent upon the number of affected individuals, as follows:

 􏰀 All animals.
-1 in 100, equivalent caster level 1d4. 􏰀 Single species of animals.
+1 in 100, equivalent caster level `dice: 1d4`. 􏰀 Single species of animals.
 1-3 in 100, equivalent

-caster level 1d6.
+caster level `dice: 1d6`.

 􏰀 Small number of animals.
-1-5 in 100, equivalent caster level 1d8.
+1-5 in 100, equivalent caster level `dice: 1d8`.

 􏰀 A single animal.
-1 in 10, equivalent caster level 1d10.
+1 in 10, equivalent caster level `dice: 1d10`.

 If this is the case, the animals can cast spells as a (1-3) druid, (4-5) cleric, (6-7) illusionist, or (8) magic-user.